HarshitSingh1647/Server-Essentials-Modpack/README.md

 # Server-Essentials-Modpack- https://modrinth.com/modpack/server-essentials-fabric
 # _**Optimizations ⚡**_

 This modpack contains the most nesscary mods to optimize a minecraft server to its limits without damaging any vanilla mechanism.

 - Better chunck generation🚀.
 Perfect for SMP!
 - Better networking, play lagfree with bad ping🛜
 - Various Bugfixes 🐛
 - Better Mob AI⏩
+(🔥🔥🔥🔥 It only uses 700 mb ram on idle with spwanchunks loaded and discord integrated 🔥🔥🔥🔥)

 Me and my freinds personally play with render distance 20 and simulation distance 7 on 1)Xeon Gold 5412U